CodeYourFuture/fundamentals-course/lesson-2/lesson.md

 #### No headphones?
 Read the subtitles or video transcript

 If you do not have headphones to watch the videos you can click on "CC" (subtitles/closed captions) in the video window, or underneath the video on "Transcript".

+### Learning How to Learn course

+Continue to **Week 2** of the [Learning How to Learn course](https://www.coursera.org/learn/learning-how-to-learn).
+It should take around 3 hours to complete.